IAMconsortium/nomenclature/docs/user_guide/data-validation.rst

 For this, a configuration file specifies the model(s) and dimension(s) expected in the dataset.
 These are ``variable``, ``region`` and/or ``year``.
-Alternatively, instead of using ``variable``, it is possible to declare measurands, which can also specify units.
+Alternatively, instead of using ``variable``, it is possible to declare measurands, which jointly specify variables and units.

 .. code:: yaml